hsavit1/Awesome-Quantum-Computation/README.md

 ###Links
 - [Quantum Algorithm Zoo](http://math.nist.gov/quantum/zoo/#BBD09): A much more comprehensive list of algorithms
-- [My Website](http://itshenry.com/index), which has some good links
+- [My Website](http://itshenry.com/), which has some good links if you go to the Quantum Computation section